selforganising/foundersandcoders/faq.md

 This course is for you if you want a career as a software developer.
 Or you want to be able to use software in your work.
 Or you want to work on your own software projects.

 **How much does it cost?**
-There are no fees.
-We expect you to use the skills you learn here to make the world a better place.
+There are no fees, but we expect you to use the skills you learn here to make the world a better place.

 **I cannot study full-time.
 Are you offering any other courses?**
 We are concentrating on the full-time course for now, but if you want to hear about new courses, <a href="mailto:collective-academy+subscribe@googlegroups.com" target="_blank">please join our mailing list</a>.